About the Ratio Eight

 The Ratio Eight is one of the—if not the—most expensive automatic pour-over coffee makers on the market.
 To justify this high price tag, I think you need to really love coffee and have some disposable income to spare.
 If those describe you though, the Ratio Eight is a super high-quality brewer that creates an excellent cup of coffee you won’t be disappointed in—even if you are used to the care and precision of manual pour-over coffee.

 I think Ratio was aware of the two shortcomings of the Ratio Eight—cost and size.
 They have announced a new product, the Ratio Six, which will launch at the end of 2019.
-It is on Kickstarter now for less than half the cost of the Ratio Eight if you want to join in now.
+The Kickstarter campaign is over, but the product should be on sale soon.